 Agnes Moorehead played the role of Endora on the show.
 All this is thanks to a shopping trip when Elizabeth Montgomery and series director Bill Asher saw her at Bloomingdales.
-She was born in the year 1900 but got her start in acting in 1941 with the role of Mary Kane in the film Citizen Kane.
-Not only did she have a successful film career, but she also dabbled in radio, stage, and television.
-She was also in one of the episodes for The Twilight Zone!
+She was born in 1900 but got her start in acting in 1941 with the role of Mary Kane in the film Citizen Kane.
+Not only did she have a successful film career, but she dabbled in radio, stage, and television.
+She was also in one of the episodes of The Twilight Zone!

-She’s one of those special actors who may not be the lead but can easily steal the show, so it’s no wonder she became the first woman to co-host the Oscars, pairing with Dick Powell in 1948.
+She’s one of those special actors who may not be the lead, but can easily steal the show, so it’s no wonder she became the first woman to co-host the Oscars, pairing with Dick Powell, in 1948.
 She continued working up until her death in 1974 with her final role in the TV movie Rex Harrison Presents Stories of Love.

 David White (Larry Tate)

 Larry Tate is probably in the dictionary as the quintessential – if over-the-top – definition of a businessman.
 He’ll say whatever the client wants to hear as long as they can secure a deal.
 Sometimes, he changes his opinion completely from one sentence to the next.
 For all that, though, he was very important since he provided a reliable friend for Darrin and was part of the one place Darrin felt a bit in control.